eolatham/smarthome-dashboard-simulation/README.md

 - Under "Public email", select your UAB email address
 - Scroll down and click "Update profile settings"

-### Set Up GitLab SSH Key

-- Go [here](https://gitlab.cs.uab.edu/profile/keys) to add a new SSH key pairing between your GitLab account and your personal computer
-  - This will allow you use GitLab repositories on your computer without entering your GitLab password all the time
-- For instructions on creating the SSH key pair on your computer, look [here](https://gitlab.com/help/ssh/README#generating-a-new-ssh-key-pair)
-  - Open a terminal
-  - Enter `ssh-keygen -t rsa -b 4096` in the terminal and press enter through the prompts
-  - Enter `cat ~/.ssh/id_rsa.pub` to print out the PUBLIC key
-  - Copy and paste the PUBLIC key into the "Add an SSH key" text box, give it a title, and click "Add key"

 ### Clone Project Repository

 - In the terminal, create a CS499 folder wherever you want the project files to be stored